 They rest on the floor and extend upwards.
 The bar itself is located at the top of the tower.

 Some of the pros of a freestanding pull up bar include:

 - Easier to move because it is not mounted to a surface

 - Fairly sturdy, although not as much as a permanently mounted bar

-- Often include parallel (dip) bars making it an easy place to do dips as well
+- Often include parallel (dip) bars making it a convenient place to do dips as well (another great bodyweight exercise)

 Some of the cons of this bar include: